Morley

 AreaSearch assessment of residential development activity positions Morley among the top 25% of areas assessed nationwide

-Compared to Greater Perth, Morley has a slightly higher level of development, with 32.0% above the regional average per person over the five-year period, maintaining good buyer choice while supporting existing property values.
-Recent construction comprises 75.0% detached dwellings and 25.0% townhouses or apartments, preserving the area's traditional suburban character with a focus on family homes.
-With approximately 216 people per approval, Morley reflects a transitioning market.
-By 2041, it is projected that Morley will grow by 3,815 residents, according to the latest AreaSearch quarterly estimate.
-Current development appears well-aligned with future needs, suggesting steady market conditions without excessive price pressure.
+Relative to Greater Perth, Morley has slightly more development (32.0% above regional average per person over the 5 year period), maintaining good buyer choice while supporting existing property values.
+Recent construction comprises 75.0% detached dwellings and 25.0% townhouses or apartments, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+At around 216 people per approval, Morley reflects a transitioning market.

 Frequently Asked Questions - Development